Donovan Webster: Criminal conviction

 On August 14, 2014, Webster was charged with driving under the influence after he set into motion a fatal collision that, along with an 18-wheel truck, killed 75-year-old Wayne Thomas White Sr. on Afton Mountain's route 250 near Waynesboro, Virginia.
 In October, the commonwealth's attorney added a charge of involuntary manslaughter, and in December Webster was formally indicted.

 On February 18, 2015, he pleaded guilty to involuntary manslaughter.

 In the February/March 2018 edition of AARP Magazine he wrote that he began drinking and suffering from PTSD after reporting on the Southeast Asian Tsunami in 2004.
 He recounted how his personal and professional life had been ruined by the time he spent in prison saying, "As I slowly edge toward 60, with a broken family, virtually no money, nothing great in the way of work prospects and only my wits and a few friends who love me still around, I have a powerful remorse for the damage I have caused.
 But what I don't have — perhaps because I simply can't afford it — is self pity. [...]
 But I have realized that there’s some great power in being around long enough to comprehend that no matter the damage we’ve done, a new door will open."

 Death

-On the Fourth of July, 2018, Donovan committed suicide.
+On the Fourth of July, 2018, Donovan passed away.